Crypss22/Crypss22/README.md

-<h1>Hey, I'm Chris! <br/><a href="https://www.amu.apus.edu/academic/schools/science-technology-engineering-and-math/bachelors/cybersecurity.html">Undergraduate Cybersecurity Student🧑🏽‍🎓</a></h1>
+<h1>Hey, I'm Chris! <br/><a href="https://www.wgu.edu/">Undergraduate Cybersecurity Student🧑🏽‍🎓</a></h1>
   <h4>ABOUT ME</h4>

-  <p>My name is Christopher Feurtado and I'm an active-duty service member and undergraduate student pursuing a Bachelor's in Cybersecurity at American Military University.
+  <p>My name is Christopher Feurtado and I'm an active-duty service member and undergraduate student pursuing a B.S. in Cybersecurity & Information Insurance.
 In my downtime from work and school, I use various online resources to enhance my knowledge and technical skills.
 These courses and projects below that I've completed and am currently working are exciting and I wanted to use this repository as a blog to document it all.
 Due to being in a non-technical field in the military, I have to be a dedicated self-learner and take a proactive approach in teaching myself material outside of school.
 When I have the time to I also attend study groups with like-minded individuals pursuing the same goals.</p>
 <h2>👨‍💻 Cybersecurity Projects:</h2>
 <b>Completed ✅</b>